 If you’re first on the speaker line-up, well done for being brave and taking one for the team.
 It’s your job to welcome all the guests, but keep this part short and avoid stealing any of the groom’s thunder.
 Your mission is to win some belly-laughs and perhaps inspire a few sentimental tears towards the end.

 No one is expecting a long, personalised speech from a little one.
 Something short and sweet will get a few ‘awws’ and some affectionate laughter.

 It’s also perfectly acceptable to read a short segment from a children’s book.
-This can add a wonderful dose of humour when applied to real life adults.
-Here’s some wedding readings from children’s bookswe like.
+This can add a wonderful dose of humour when applied to real-life adults.
+Here are some wedding readings from children’s bookswe like.

 If you want to aim for something bespoke, ask your daughter to write a few lines about what she thinks love means or what’s important for a happy marriage.
 Guests love it when kids blurt out hilariously ingenuous statements, not least because they can be unexpectedly insightful!
 Out of the mouths of babes…

 If your little one wants to get involved but is too shy to go it alone, invite her to join you for a part of your speech, or get her holding up funny prompt cards to ‘heckle’ the groom as he gives his, e.g. a series of phrases, such as ‘He’s fibbing’, ‘That’s not how I remember it’, ‘Does anyone believe this rubbish?’ etc.